Relay.app vs. n8n

 n8n has the edge here with over 400 native integrations plus the ability to connect to virtually any API via HTTP request nodes and custom code.
 If an integration doesn't exist, you can build it yourself.

-Relay.app connects to over 100 apps including Gmail, Slack, HubSpot, Notion, Salesforce, and Google Sheets.
-The library may be smaller, but Relay.app native integrations are rich and intentionally designed to be as easy to use as possible.
-If Relay.app doesn't have an app you really need, you can also use webhooks and HTTP requests to make custom calls between Relay.app and other apps.
+Relay.app connects to over 200 apps including Gmail, Slack, HubSpot, Notion, Salesforce, and Google Sheets.
+The gap has narrowed significantly over the past year, and Relay.app's native integrations are rich and intentionally designed to be as easy to use as possible.
+If Relay.app doesn't have an app you really need, you can use webhooks, HTTP requests, and MCP servers to make custom connections.

 Relay.app is cloud only.
 Your data lives on Relay.app's infrastructure.
 Relay.app has SOC 2 and GDPR compliance, and Enterprise plans offer custom security requirements, but there's no self-hosted option.

 This is n8n's strongest suit.
 The Community Edition is free, with unlimited workflows, unlimited executions, and full access to all 400+ integrations.
 You run it on your own infrastructure, own your data, and pay nothing to n8n.
+With n8n 2.0, self-hosted deployments also get improved security features like task runner isolation and enhanced role-based access controls.
 For teams with strict data privacy requirements or the technical chops to manage their own servers, this is a massive advantage.

-Relay.app supports conditional logic, paths, loops, iterators, data transforms, and even custom JavaScript steps.
-This is plenty for most business workflows.
+Relay.app supports conditional logic, paths, loops, iterators, data transforms, custom JavaScript steps, MCP servers, and native Tables for storing structured data across workflows.
+Sequences let you create reusable sub-workflows that stay in sync everywhere they're used.
+This is plenty for most business workflows and even many advanced use cases.
 But if you need deep code-level control across every step or highly complex data transformations, n8n has more raw flexibility.

 n8n lets you write JavaScript and Python inside workflows, create custom nodes, handle complex branching/looping/error handling, and build workflows that would require an engineering team on other platforms.
+With git-based version control, isolated environments, and workflow diffs on higher tiers, n8n gives developer teams serious infrastructure.
 If you need to transform data, call internal APIs, or handle edge cases, go with n8n.

 Team collaboration

-n8n now includes unlimited users on all plans (a recent improvement), but collaboration features like shared projects and version control are still gated behind higher tiers.
+n8n now includes unlimited users on all plans, and has been adding collaboration features like shared projects, custom project roles, and version control.
+But many of these features are gated behind higher tiers.
 It's more focused on individual or developer-led workflows than team-wide operational automation.

 Myth busting: Relay.app isn't just for beginners